kingspy89/truthlens/README.md

+# this is solo project same as hackthon idea of misinformation-detector-2025

-# 🔍 TruthLens - AI-Powered Misinformation Detection System
+# 🔍 TruthLens - AI-Powered Misinformation Detection System(steamlit version)

 **Version:** 2.0.0
-**Platform:** Streamlit Web Application
-**Purpose:** Forensic-level misinformation detection and fact-checking system
+**Platform:** Streamlit Web Application  (react project also avaliable , but not upaloaded) **Purpose:** Forensic-level misinformation detection and fact-checking system

 ---